 In 1974, Maître Rob Handelman joined Halberstadt Fencers’ Club in San Francisco, and was the head coach until 1982.
 He started a private practice as a Doctor of Chiropractic specializing in sports injuries in 1983, and semi-retired from chiropractic in 2005.
 Rob began fencing in 1968 in New York and competed in sabre.
 After university, Rob spent nearly three years in Paris at the Institut National des Sports (INS), earning his Fencing Master credential in all three weapons (sabre, foil, and épée).
 He is one of only three Americans to ever graduate from the INS.

-head of the youth/junior sabre program
+youth/junior sabre program

 Goals for their students:

 Our program helps children learn new skills, set goals, overcome adversity, and exhibit good sportsmanship while having fun and building character.
 The sport of fencing is a conduit for young athletes to develop skills and learn life lessons that have a beneficial and positive impact on their lives.
 We focus on properly preparing our fencers so that they can achieve their full potential locally, nationally, and internationally.